Accurate spectral characterization of polarization-dependent loss

 Rex M. Craig

-Building on previous work, a rapid, automated, non-mechanical measurement system for spectral characterization of polarization dependent loss is presented.
-A deterministic fixed-states method in conjunction with real-time calibrated spectral information is used to infer wavelength-dependent Mueller matrix elements from power ratios at specific polarization states.
+Building on previous work, a rapid, automated, non-mechanical measurement system for spectral characterization of polarization-dependent loss (PDL) has been developed.
+A deterministic fixed-states Mueller/Stokes method in conjunction with real-time calibrated spectral information is used to derive wavelength-dependent Mueller matrix elements.
 Voltage-modulated liquid-crystal variable retarders set the input polarization states.
-A narrow, voltage-tuned filter generates a wavelength sweep from a broadband source.
-The sweep is calibrated in real-time by hydrogen cyanide reference lines.
-Actively balanced photodetection is employed to achieve low noise signals.
-I present polarization-dependent loss measurements from 0.0003 to 0.30 dB at 1550 nm to verify performance and also present results from artifact calibration standards of an all-fiber design.
+A narrow, voltage-tuned filter generates a wavelength sweep from a broadband source; the sweep wavelength is calibrated in real-time by hydrogen cyanide reference lines.
+This rapid measurement system can produce PDL measurements over a 15 nm wavelength range in a few seconds.
+A complete uncertainty analysis has been conducted for PDL in the range of 0.05 to 0.3 dB with an expanded uncertainty 0.0098 dB over the 1535 to 1560 nm range.
+Performance was verified using a Fresnel reference.
+Finally, design and performance results from all-fiber artifact calibration standards are presented.

 Accurate spectral characterization of polarization-dependent loss, Journal of Lightwave Technology, [online], https://tsapps.nist.gov/publication/get_pdf.cfm?pub_id=739